Friday, September 1, 2017

 In a commercial environment, when you receive food raw, well done, brunt, stale, old, or salted like a pretzel, you can save a piece (and take a picture) in case you want to tell someone later.

 When not at a business dinner, you can send a portion back to be packed “To go” so you can do something with it later: have it to make a stew for the host, or a gift for the health department.

 There is more than one way to say, “Thank you so very much, for having me.”

-Posted by Harold Almon Etiquette Coach and Life Skills Coach Director Career Services Professionals & Graduate Students baeschoolofetiquette.blogspot.com/ at 9/01/2017
+Posted by Harold Almon Etiquette Coach and Living Skills Coach Director Career Services Professionals & Graduate Students baeschoolofetiquette.blogspot.com/ at 9/01/2017

 Labels: Etiquette Guide University Business Etiquete Dinner Guide Professional & Graduate Business Dining 101 Look Professional and Polished Get Etiquette Outclass the Competition